franciscocgue/my-journey/README.md

 <p>And many more.
 In some others, the intention is to deepen the knowledge.
 Is the case if Nodejs and git, for example.
 This is how the chess game begins :)</p>

+### July 8th, Friday

+When I started using TypeScript a few days ago I was unsure.
+It looked like it required more work than it actually paid off.
+But in search of motivation I kept reading how nice it was, specially for large projects.
+And how it was like documenting the code.

+Well, I am beginning to agree.
+The autocompletion is great when the IDE (let's say, vs code) behind knows what the type is.
+So if you do in JavaScript something like `const whatIsMyType;`, then vs code will not be able to autocomplete when you type `whatIsMyType.`.
+But if you did `const iHaveAType: string[]`, then it will greatly help you by providing you with autocomplete functions proper of an Array, such as `.includes` and others.

+As for the documentation, you will no longer have Objects whose key-value pairs have uncertain types.

+But yes, it still takes a lot of effort to be <i>forced</i> to add types to every single thing you write.